Revised Magister for PF1 (Part 6)

 Hey folks!
 I know there’s less-and-less material being produced for Pathfinder 1st edition by people who worked on the game as Paizo developers.
 If you want to encourage me to keep creating new options for this rule system, please consider joining my Patreon (or buying a cup work of support at my Ko-Fi) and letting me know!

-Posted on May 16, 2022, in Game Design, Pathfinder Development and tagged Base Classes, Development, Game Design, gaming, Geekery, Magister, Pathfinder, PC Options.
+Posted on May 16, 2022, in Game Design, Pathfinder Development and tagged Base Classes, Development, Game Design, gaming, Geekery, Magister, Pathfinder First Edition, PC Options.
 Bookmark the permalink.
 Leave a comment.